 Women’s Fellowship offers ladies within the Church Family an opportunity to come together to enjoy fellowship within a wide ranging programme, picking up on various topics of particular interest to women.

-Meeting on the third Tuesday of every month at 7:45pm in the Multi Purpose Room, join us for friendship, fellowship and fun.
+Meeting on the third Tuesday of every month at 7:45pm in the Welcome Centre, join us for friendship, fellowship and fun.

 English Corner exists to facilitate friendship and outreach to people for whom English is a second language.
 On Tuesday mornings there is an English Class and several groups meet for Bible Study at other times during the week.